Data handling with Pandas![link image 69](/icons/link.svg)

 3.1.5.
 Operations with Series![link image 79](/icons/link.svg)

-Just like with Numpy, we can perform operations on all the elements of a series without having to iterate over each one of them.
+Just like with Numpy, we can perform operations on all elements of a series without having to iterate through each one of them.

 serie = pd.Series(5.0, index=["a", "b", "c", "d", "e"])print(f"serie:\n{serie}")print(f"\nserie + serie =\n{serie + serie}")